joaovitor32/simplex-py/README.md

 # Método Simplex em python

-Código em python do método simplex para busca operacional na forma padrão para a matéria de programação linear do IPRJ ( Instituto Politécnico do Rio de Janeiro )
+Python code of the simplex method for operational search in the standard form for the linear programming subject of the IPRJ ( Polytechnic Institute of Rio de Janeiro )

 ## Uso